quantom-collab/quantom-collab.github.io/README.md

 * The pages being pointed to by the navigation are located in the folder `pages`.
 Each one corresponds to a file with `.md` extension.

+* `assets/img/favicon.png`: the small icon displayed in the browser tab

 * At the moment I have chosen to use the layout `page` but there are several other layouts that in the folder `_layout` that can be explored.